 In addition to being a savory food additive, nutritional yeast is typically a good source of protein, B Vitamins, and some trace minerals.
 Depending on the brand, nutritional yeast flakes are sometimes fortified with folic acid and Vitamin B-12.
 Vitamin B-12 is commonly found in meat, so folks following a vegan diet may benefit from adding nutritional yeast to their menu.
-With so many nutritional yeast options on the market, it’s important to know how to distinguish between them.
 We rounded up some of the top brands, then tasted and compared them.

 Perhaps among the more well-known brands in the health food market, Bragg offers a very straightforward nutritional yeast seasoning at a competitive price.
 Devoid of artificial colors or preservatives, this nutritional yeast seasoning has a slightly nutty, but appetizing taste.

-- In our taste test, these had a somewhat muted taste profile compared to some of the other brands.
-However, there was still a slight nutty, savory sensation, making it a nice addition to a light snack.
+In our taste test, these had a somewhat muted taste profile compared to some of the other brands, which might be better suited when combining with other foods.
+However, there was still a slight nutty, even savory taste, making it potentially a better pairing for foods like oatmeal.

 Checking in with 3.5g of protein per tbsp serving, Hoosier Hill Farm’s nooch comes in a big plastic jar.
 This non-GMO, gluten-free vegan ingredient is fortified with folic acid and Vitamin B12.